b0x41s/Subencoding/README.md

 AND EAX,554E4D4A
 AND EAX,2A313235

-When we take each of these values and convert them from hex to binary well get 01010101010011100100110101001010 00101010001100010011001000110101 result
+When we take each of these values and convert them from hex to binary well get:
+01010101010011100100110101001010
+00101010001100010011001000110101
+result
 00000000000000000000000000000000

 After zeroing the EAX register we want to put a value there and push it to the stack If we need a shellcode like: \xaf\x75\xea\xaf